ekatraone/Mobius-v1/README.md

   </a>
 </p>

-> Ekatra QnA is a student-focused intelligent search engine that enables them to find answers across various sources.
+> Mobius is a student-focused intelligent search engine that enables them to find answers across various sources.

 ### 🏠 [Homepage](https://github.com/ekatraone/Ekatra-QnA-System)
 ---